chetandeshpande1/Nodejs-Authentication/Readme.md

    node index
    ```

-4. Access the application in your browser at `bash http://localhost:3100 `
+4. Access the application in your browser at `http://localhost:3100 `

+## Deployed Link
+Access the deployed live link: https://nodejs-authentication-ci4h.onrender.com/